-22nd – 28th of May BEK organized the LAB FROM MACRO TO MICRO AND BACK, the physics and metaphysics of_________________distance.
-LAB was a practice-oriented concept for researching artistic and raw materials in collaboration.
-The project was made possible through the four-year EU-funded project Future DiverCities, where BEK is a partner.
+On the 22nd – 28th of May BEK organized the LAB FROM MACRO TO MICRO AND BACK, the physics and metaphysics of_________________distance.
+LAB is a practice-oriented concept for researching artistic ideas and raw materials in collaboration.
+The project was made possible through the four-year EU-funded project Future DiverCities, of which BEK is a partner.

-Two local and two international artists from different disciplines have been invited to explore new technology together.
-The invited artists where Kirsti van Hoegee (Bergen), Njål Clementsen (Bergen), Emma Fält (Kuopio, Finland) og Myriel Milicevic (Berlin).
-Artist Piotr Pajchel (Oslo) was invited as the expert, and during the LAB he teached them drone technology as well as shared his expertise from working with the stage art group Verdensteateret.
-Artist and artistic developer at BEK, Anne Marthe Dyvi has programmed and facilitated the week.
+Two local and two international artists from different disciplines were invited to explore new technology together.
+The invited artists were Kirsti van Hoegee (Bergen), Njål Clementsen (Bergen), Emma Fält (Kuopio) og Myriel Milicevic (Berlin).
+Artist Piotr Pajchel (Oslo) was invited to teach drone technology, as well as share his expertise gained from working with Verdensteateret.
+The week was programmed and facilitated by artist and Artistic Developer at BEK, Anne Marthe Dyvi.

 Kirsti van Hoegee (Bergen)

-Kirsti van Hoegee lives and works in Bergen, where she works as an artist, and as a curator and producer at KRAFT in Bergen.
-She holds a Bachelor in Photography and Master in Arts from the Art Academy in Bergen and works in a span of expression, often with photography as a starting point.
-In her recent art projects van Hoegee investigated aspects and parallels between insect behavior and the increasingly artificial lit globe.
-She looks at our relationship to the universe, and how this has changed in step with the development of the technology of photography and history of artificial light.
+Kirsti van Hoegee lives in Bergen, where she works as an artist.
+She is also curator and producer at KRAFT Gallery.
+Kirsti holds a BA in Photography and a MA in Visual Art from Bergen Academy of Art and Design, and works with diverse media, often with photography as a starting point.
+Recently van Hoegee has been investigating parallels between insect behaviour and the increasingly artificially lit globe.
+She looks at our relationship to the universe, and how this has changed in line with the development of the technology of photography and history of artificial light.
 How are we affected by losing access to the starry sky?

 Njål Clementsen (Bergen)